Michael Pintard

-Michael Clifton Pintard (born 3 July 1964) is a Bahamian politician serving as Leader of the Free National Movement and Leader of the Opposition since 27 November 2021.
-He has been the Member of Parliament (MP) for Marco City since 2017.
+Michael Clifton Pintard (born 3 July 1964) is a Bahamian politician serving as Leader of the Free National Movement and leader of the opposition since 27 November 2021.
+He has been the Member of Parliament (MP) for Marco City, Grand Bahama since 2017.
 First appointed in 2010, he served two terms in the Senate.
 He was the Minister of Agriculture and Marine Resources from 2018 to 2021.

 Early life

 Pintard was born in Nassau to Sister Laura Benson (née Hepburn) and John S. Pintard.
 He attended AF Adderley Senior High School and pursued an Associate degree in Agriculture at the College of the Bahamas.
 He went on to graduate with a Bachelor of Science in Agronomy from Tuskegee University in 1988 and later complete post-graduate courses in Agricultural Economics at McGill University in 2002.
 He also took a summer programme in Writing with the University of Miami and holds a certificate in compliance and anti-money laundering.